American Tower Is Priced For Perfection

 Now let’s take a closer look at a few metrics to compare AMT with other Infrastructure REITs, starting with dividend yield:

-As you can see, AMT’s dividend yield is modest, especially when you compare the company to CorEnergy (CORR) – my recent article HERE – and Uniti (UNIT) – my recent article HERE.
+As you can see, AMT’s dividend yield is modest, especially when you compare the company to CorEnergy (CORR) – my recent article here – and Uniti (UNIT) – my recent article here.
 Let’s now compare the P/FFO multiple for these REITs:

 Once again, AMT is screening “expensive” based on P/FFO.

-Note: Update: Landmark Infrastructure May Soon Get The Shelf Space It Deserves.